iltommi/qdb-documentation/source/reference/qdb_httpd.rst

                         "description":"the total amount of data, in bytes, managed by the node", "required":true
                     },
-                    "resident_size":
-                    {
-                        "type":"number",
-                        "description":"the current number amount of data, in bytes, resident in memory on the node", "required":true
-                    },
                     "max_size":
                     {
                         "type":"number",
                         "description":"the maximum allowed resident amount of data on the node", "required":true
                     },
-                    "add_count":
+                    "resident_size":
                     {
                         "type":"number",
-                        "description":"the total number of adds performed on the node", "required":true
+                        "description":"the current number amount of data, in bytes, resident in memory on the node", "required":true
                     },
-                    "get_update_count":
+                    "add_count":
                     {
                         "type":"number",
                         "description":"the total number of adds performed on the node",